tinymce/tinymce-docs/advanced/creating-a-custom-button.md

 > In reality it would have been more practical to simply set `contenteditable` attribute to **false** on the `time` tag.
 But I wanted to demonstarte how you can toggle the button state, depending on various logical conditions.

-By the way notice how the code for our example gets bigger and bigger.
-It has almost reached a threshold of simplicity.
-This is the time when you should ask yourself whether it's better to [bundle this feature as plugin]({{ site.baseurl }}/advanced/creating-a-plugin/) instead.
+By the way, notice how the code for our example gets bigger and bigger.
+It has almost reached the boundaries of simplicity.
+This is the moment you should ask yourself whether it's better to [bundle this feature as plugin]({{ site.baseurl }}/advanced/creating-a-plugin/) instead.

 ## Toggle button